 For Example - For a 15 Handicap Index playing a set of tees with a Slope Rating of 125 The Course Handicap would be 15 x (125/113) = Course Handicap 16.6

 You shouldn't need to worry too much about this equation.
-Every course will have a “look up†chart handy and there will be an App and other technology available for simple reference.
+Every course will have a "look up" chart handy and there will be an App and other technology available for simple reference.

 Your Competition Playing Handicap will depend on what format of competition you are playing.
 In individual match play for example, you will receive your full Course Handicap but for stroke play you will receive 95%.